 Tailwind’s approach to performance means it provides a huge range of utility classes, but to prevent it from slowing down your site with classes you don’t need, it builds a smaller CSS file containing just the subset of classes that you’re actually using in your project.

-There are two main alternatives when it comes to generating an optimised Tailwind CSS file for your site:
+There are a few alternatives to consider when it comes to generating a Tailwind CSS file for your Siteglide site:

 That depends!